Florida SSI Disability Benefits Lawyer

 Where Does Funding for SSI Come From?

 Another difference between SSI and SSDI is where the funds originate to support the program.
 The SSI program is funded through general tax dollars, whereas the SSDI program is funded through payroll taxes paid to the Social Security Administration.

 How Do I Apply for Supplemental Security Income Benefits?

 Anyone can apply for SSI.
 Application can be made via a phone call or in person at a Social Security Administration office.
 If you need help filling out the application, the Social Security Administration can fill out the application for you, or you may have a representative help you with your claim.
 Southeast Disability Advocates has served as the representative for several individuals filing a claim for SSI.
 The decision on your claim will be mailed to you and your representative, if you have one.

 Can I Appeal an SSI Denial?

-If your application for SSI benefits is denied, you have the right to appeal that decision and ask for reconsideration.
+If your application for Supplemental Security Income benefits is denied, you have the right to appeal that decision and ask for reconsideration.
 That request for reconsideration must be submitted in writing within 60 days of your denial.
 This is another area where Southeast Disability Advocates can assist you.
 As your designated representative, we can write the appeal and submit it as required.

 Florida Supplemental Security Income Lawyers

 The SSI program was established to help people who are in need.
 Don’t allow the complex nature of the program to keep you from receiving the benefits you so desperately need to survive.
-With Southeast Disability Advocates serving as your representative, you will have the guidance of an experienced Supplemental Security Income attorney to simplify the process for you and strengthen your case.
+With our Florida Disability Lawyers serving as your representatives, you will have the guidance of an experienced Supplemental Security Income attorney to simplify the process for you and strengthen your case.
 Call us today for a free consultation on your SSI case.